ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 a natural choice).
 But it's also _required_ that a change to the underlying condition happen _while holding_ the same mutex (before you call `notify_one`).
-That seems to imply that the producer should _also_ hold the `head` mutex, which mostly defeats the point of our queue.
+That seems to imply that the producer should _also_ hold the `head` mutex, which mostly defeats the point of our two-lock queue.

 This is to prevent a "lost" wakeup.
 To wait: you must lock, check condition, register thread, unlock, sleep.
 To notify: you must lock, change condition, unlock, wake.

+**counting_semaphore and futex**

 Maybe a better choice would be `counting_semaphore`; it has a `release` method that increments a count, and an `acquire` method that decrements it.
-You could almost imagine this be implemented from a condition variable and a `item_count` variable.
+You could almost imagine this be implemented from a condition variable and a `item_count` variable, but note that it does not explicitly take a lock.

 However, you want `acquire`/`release` to be nonblocking.
 You can definitely atomically increment/decrement an int with CAS operations.
-But if you truly want to sleep the thread, you need to be able to block people from notifying the thread in between the test and the registration as sleeping.
+But if you truly want to sleep the thread, you need to be able to block people from changing the count in between the test and the registration as sleeping.

-Thus, in `futex_wait(addr, expected_value)`, you spin testing.
-The `expected_value` is usually *zero*, because you're trying to take the semaphore, and you're expecting that it isn't available yet.
-If in fact the value is greater than zero, you should try to acquire with a CAS again.
+When you `acquire`, you first spin trying to read a non-zero value in the `counting_semaphore`.
+If you read a non-zero value, you try to use CAS to decrement it (and thus succeed in `acquire`).
+After a while doing this test-and-test-and-set looping, you give up; you want to ask the kernel to sleep the thread until the value changes.
+This involves the `futex_wait(addr, expected_value)` kernel call.
+The expected value is *zero*, because that's the count you expect in the semaphore (else you'd keep trying to take it!).

-Eventually, you decide you won't acquire the semaphore too soon.
-You want to sleep.
-Now it is time to add yourself to the wait list.
-This is when you leave user code and enter kernel.
-The kernel now (1) disables preemption, (2) takes kernel-level lock, (3) tests that value is still zero (semaphore not available to acquire), (4) adds you to wait queue.
+`futex_wait` enters the kernel, and now: (1) the kernel disables preemption, (2) you spin to take a kernel-level lock (could be a binary semaphore you CAS, but queued spinlock is more likely), (3) you test that value is still zero (no one changed semaphore count in meantime), (4) the kernel adds you to wait queue.

-A caller to `release` will increment the value, then call `futex_wake(addr)` and check the wait queue.
+A caller to `release` will increment the value with CAS.
+If it increments from zero to one, it calls `futex_wake(addr)`, which takes the lock and checks the wait queue.

 So there *is* a lock taken by the `futex` code.
 That's what lets a thread park itself without missing a wakeup.
 But it can't result in a hanged thread blocking other thread's progress, because preemption is *disabled* before the lock is acquired.

-Using a `counting_semaphore` will definitely make this a hot variable.
-That will hurt performance because of cache invalidation/misses.
-The amount of hurt in part depends on how much time is spent doing the enqueue/dequeue work.
-If enqueue/dequeue is about as fast/slow as acquire/release, then managing this hot variable may be really tanking throughput.
-You might start to consider using just one lock.

-But, if you stop using two locks, then a suspended producer will block consumers.
-So there is still value in adding concurrency, even if throughput might be reduced.
+Note: if a call to `futex_wait`/`futex_wake` is required, this is the "slow" path.
+It involves crossing the user/kernel boundary, which involves argument validation, manipulates wait structures, may context-switch thread...
+If the lock is generally uncontested, it's cheaper to just CAS one word (the semaphore count).

+If you wait to `acquire` a semaphore, you cannot call this lock-free, since a thread explicitly blocks until another thread lets it proceed.
+But it is nuanced: a thread cannot be suspended while holding the wait-queue lock.

+**Throughput Analysis**

+In the ideal, when enqueue and dequeue work are balanced, the two-lock queue (without the feature of consumers parking while waiting for producers) gives an ideal speedup of 2x.

+Michael-Scott two lock queue allows consumers to wait for producers:
+*if* they are willing to busy-wait.

+If you want consumers to park while waiting, then you need either (1) to go back to one lock, (2) to introduce a lock that serializes updates to a count variable, or (3) use a `counting_semaphore`.

+The `counting_semaphore` is usually the cleanest and most performant.
+If the count in the queue is usually greater than one, then `counting_semaphore` may never call into `futex_wait`/`futex_wake`.
+But in that case, simply *spinning* (and forgoing the parking functionality) would have never caused any delay either...

+Whether you go back to a single lock, use a lock to coordinate updates to the count, or use a `counting_semaphore`, you're introducing a single cacheline that both consumers and producers will potentially hammer.
+It is possible that the work contending for the cacheline will dominant the work of updating the queue structure, which will bring your throughput down to single-threaded rates.
+This will happen, for instance, if the count is frequently approximately zero (in which case most `futex` operations will need to call into the kernel).

+The highest throughput solution really is to busy wait (no call into the kernel).
+The downside is that you burn CPU that could be used for some other thread doing something else.
+But if there is *nothing else* to do, then busywaiting is ideal.

+It's typical to do an adaptive wait: try to test-and-test-and-set for a while, and then give up and do `futex_wait`.
+That can be the best-of-both-worlds.
+Usually you stay on the highest throughput path, but when it really looks like you're just burning CPU to no benefit, you do park the thread.

+Maybe a takeaway is: reducing lock-taking doesn't always give you better throughput.
+Doing CAS can hit similar throughput limits from cacheline bouncing.
+Lock taking is fundamentally implemented with atomics, so it's not necessarily "slower".
+But lock-free approaches (or even `futex` which isn't truly lock-free) do solve the problem of arbitrary delay from thread suspension.

+In the end, increasing lock granularity is a more practical way to increase throughput than switching to a lock free approach but with similar cacheline contention.
+Even better is if a lock free approach *also* increases granularity of coordination target.

 - Source: ChatGPT 2026-04-20.